KingOfSkills/Assignment02/README.md

 # Assignment02
-Assignment two for Game Programming
+Assignment 2 for Game Programming